-^{}In our experience it is useful to consider the Shift Handover module as a good process module to start with.
+\In our experience it is useful to consider the Shift Handover module as a good module to start in Phase 1.
 This is because a Shift Handover sets the tone and direction for the whole shift.

 How to choose the sequence - ask what needs to change the most, and what's easiest to change?